 Staying Near the South Entrance to Yellowstone

-The south entrance to Yellowstone is one of the two entrances that are in Wyoming.
+The south entrance of Yellowstone is one of the two entrances that are in Wyoming.
 This one is near Jackson Wyoming, not to be confused with Jackson Hole.
 Jackson Hole is a great base for seeing both the Grand Tetons as well as Yellowstone National Park, however it is much closer to the Tetons.

 Here in Jackson, there is a variety of options, although if you want more it might be better to look even further south towards Jackson Hole.